 A dissertation at any level is designed to test even the most essay hardened students.
 If you have done your undergraduate degree you will remember how tough the final project was.
-For some it might even put them off from taking the step up to do a Master’s degree.
+For some, it might even put them off from taking the step up to do a Master’s degree.
 This article goes over the 5 key differences in the dreaded dissertation at Undergraduate level and Master’s level.

-First up is the most obvious, the word count for Master’s dissertations tend to be a sizeable increase on the words needed at undergraduate level.
+First up is the most obvious, the word count for Master’s dissertations tends to be a sizeable increase on the words needed at undergraduate level.
 Whilst on paper 15,000 words does not seem to be too much longer than 10,000 words, it actually is.
 If you struggled to reach the word count at undergraduate then you are likely to be a long way off at Master’s.
 The increase in word count also heavily impacts the rest of the list of reasons that will be mentioned shortly.

 At undergraduate your tutors are mainly assessing your dissertation on your ability to follow academic procedure and ability to produce a coherent piece of research.
 At Master’s degree level your tutors are looking for you to produce research on a topic that adds new insight to a specific area of study.
 Therefore, your Master’s dissertation has to be more original than your undergraduate paper, this makes everything that little bit harder because you are venturing out into lesser known areas of academia.